Why not learn and earn in school? 🎋

 "If you give a man a fish, he will be hungry tomorrow.
 If you teach a man to fish, he will be richer forever."

-Enjoy the growth beneath the process.
+Enjoy the growth beneath the surface.
 I'm rooting for you! 🌱